Michigan Auto Reform changes PIP requirements

-Michigan reforms auto insurance.
+Michigan reforms auto insurance PIP coverage.
 Effective July 1, 2020, you can choose your insurance protection (PIP) options.
-Signed into law by Governor Gretchen Whitmer, the PIP reform options take effect July 1, 2020, more details on changes can be found at the Michigan DIFS site.
-After this date, the only people who will be eligible for benefits through the MCCA after an accident will be the people who chose the “unlimited” No-Fault coverage in their auto insurance policies.
+Governor Gretchen Whitmer signs the law changing PIP options effective July 1, 2020, more details on other changes can be found at the Michigan DIFS site.
+After this date, the only people who will be eligible for benefits through the MCCA after an accident will be the people who chose the “unlimited” option on their auto policies.

 Michigan 5 New PIP options

 - Unlimited PIP coverage (MCCA pays after the first $580,000)